Ctrl-U: Robust Conditional Image Generation via Uncertainty-aware Reward Modeling: Related Works

 \textbf{Uncertainty-aware learning.} As data-driven technologies rapidly advance, the imperative for model reliability grows.
 Measuring the "confidence" of predictions has been a long-standing problem.
 As a result, researchers are progressively focusing on uncertainty as a viable solution. ~\cite{kendall2017uncertainties} categorize uncertainty into two primary types: epistemic uncertainty and aleatoric uncertainty.
 The former epistemic uncertainty denotes model uncertainty, reflecting variations in model weights even when trained on the same dataset.
 The representative approach in this direction is Bayesian networks~\citep{jensen2007bayesian,neal2012bayesian}, which focuses on learning the distribution of weights and estimates uncertainty by assessing the distribution variance.
-Similarly, Monte Carlo Dropout~\citep{gal2016dropout} is proposed to effectively simulate variational Bayesian approximation by randomly using varying dropout masks.
+Similarly, Monte Carlo Dropout~\citep{gal2016dropout} is proposed to randomly use varying dropout masks to simulate variational Bayesian approximation effectively.
 Another line of research on epistemic uncertainty~\citep{raghu2019direct,nandy2020towards,lee2020gradients} adapts the original model to measure prediction uncertainty directly.
 However, incorporating this additional uncertainty estimation typically compromises both the training efficiency and predictive accuracy of the model.
 In addition, ensemble methods~\citep{lakshminarayanan2017simple,malinin2019ensemble,wenzel2020hyperparameter} combine various deterministic models in the prediction process to improve prediction accuracy, but is constrained by the computational burden associated with operating multiple independent networks and the requisite diversity across ensemble models.
 Another family of research tackles the inherent uncertainty in data, arising from noise interference or ambiguous annotations.
-This methodology for addressing uncertainty has been applied across various fields: such as image segmentation~\citep{zheng2021rectifying}, image retrieval~\citep{chen2022composed}, image classification~\citep{litrico2023guiding}, person re-identification~\citep{zhang2022implicit}, and 3D object detection~\citep{zhang2024harnessing}.
+This methodology for addressing uncertainty has been applied across various fields: such as person re-identification~\citep{zhang2022implicit}, image retrieval~\citep{chen2022composed}, image classification~\citep{litrico2023guiding}, hallucination detection~\citep{zhang2024vl} and 3D object detection~\citep{zhang2024harnessing}.
 In particular, ~\cite{dou2022reliability} effectively simulates uncertainty by utilizing model prediction variance to inject noise into the latent space.
 In a manner akin to~\citep{kendall2017uncertainties}, a dynamic uncertainty-based loss is introduced to enhance training stability.
 Unlike existing uncertainty-based works, we explicitly introduce noise at varying intensities into the diffusion model to enable the quantification of uncertainty.
 It is worth noting that we explore the utilization of uncertainty in the untapped conditional image generation task, preserving the original diffusion learning and mitigating the adverse effects of inaccurate feedback from the reward model.